forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

   * **Valid values**: sendgrid or mailjet

 * `auth`
-  * **Description**: The authentication/authorization key used to authorize requests to SendGrid.
+  * **Description**: The authentication/authorization key used to authorize requests to SendGrid or Mailjet.
   * **Valid values**: String

 * `api_key`